-Written by Henry P. Shotwell, Ph.D., CIH, Vice-President and Robert E. Sheriff, MS, CIH, CSP, President
+Written by Henry P. Shotwell, Ph.D., CIH, Vice-President, and Robert E. Sheriff, MS, CIH, CSP, President

 Workplace exposures to agents that can cause injury to employees are generally restricted to physical, chemical or biological sources.
 It’s not just the factory worker who is at risk.
-Exposures can be presented by a variety of dusts and fibers.
+Exposures can be presented by a variety of dust and fibers.
 Renovating an office can produce gypsum dust, paint solvents, the release of asbestos fibers and hidden mold spores.
 A poorly running ventilation system may allow the build-up of carbon dioxide in office air, resulting in the 11 o’clock and 3 o’clock slump that many office workers experience.
-Worse, it could result in Sick Building Syndrome when multiple people are effected even to the extent that they evacuate the building.
+Worse, it could result in Sick Building Syndrome when multiple people are affected even to the extent that they evacuate the building.

 The common factor in all these scenarios is that the sources of employee discomfort, illness and complaint are very hard to identify.
-Industrial Hygienists, who are trained not only to recognize these environmental factors, also can sample, analyze and evaluate the potential for harm these factors may pose, and can make recommendations for alleviating or eliminating the condition.
+Industrial Hygienists, who are trained not only to recognize these environmental factors, also can sample, analyze and evaluate the potential for the harm these factors may pose and can make recommendations for alleviating or eliminating the condition.
 This may be as simple as taking measurements for temperature, relative humidity carbon monoxide, carbon dioxide and VOC’s all with direct reading instruments.

-Our primary service areas for Health Hazards in the Workplace Consulting are: NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas, Ft Worth) TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.
+Our primary service areas are New Jersey NJ, New York NY, (New York City), Pennsylvania PA, Connecticut CT, Delaware DE, Massachusetts, (Boston) MA, Rhode Island RI, Washington DC, Wisconsin WI, Maryland MD, Michigan MI, Illinois (Chicago) IL, Virginia VA, Indiana IN, Georgia (Atlanta) GA, Alabama AL, North Carolina NC, South Carolina SC, Tennessee TN, Texas (Dallas, Ft Worth) TX, Oklahoma OK, DC, Arkansas AR, Florida FL.
+We can service most other areas of the U.S. but with some added travel charges.